ten-protocol/ten-kit/README.md

 - `sendTransaction(txParams)`: Send a privacy-preserving transaction through the session key
   - `txParams`: `{ to: string, value: string, data: string }`
   - Returns: `Promise<string>` (transaction hash)
+- `waitForReceipt(txHash, timeout?)`: Wait for transaction receipt and confirmation
+  - `txHash`: Transaction hash from `sendTransaction`
+  - `timeout`: Optional timeout in milliseconds (default: 30000)
+  - Returns: `Promise<TransactionReceipt>` (full receipt with logs and status)
+  - Throws: Error if transaction reverts or timeout is exceeded
 - `createSessionKey()`: Create a new session key
 - `fundSessionKey(address, amount, userAddress)`: Fund a session key with ETH
 - `deleteSessionKey()`: Delete the current session key